uozuAho/where-is-moon/readme.md

 tell where the moon is now, and where it's going to be in the future.

 # todo
-- player look
-    - horiz rotates player, up/down rotates player cam
+- make the sun visible
 - restrict up/down look to 90 degrees
-- make the sun visible
 - tilt earth
 - tilt moon, incline orbit
 - rotate earth